California State Subsidy Profile

 The maximum AAP payment is a negotiated rate based on the child’s special needs and the family’s circumstances.
-The following basic FFH rate structures are effective July 1, 2011:
+The following basic AAP rate structures are effective July 1, 2016:

 5. Does California provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?

-If the child’s needs are greater and require a higher level of care and supervision, he or she may qualify for a Special Care Increment (SCI) in addition to the age-related, state-approved foster family home rate.
-The SCI rate varies county to county since each county has their own SCI rate schedule.
+If the child’s needs are greater and require a higher level of care and supervision, he or she may qualify for a Special Care Increment (SCI) in addition to the age-related, state-approved adoption assistance rate listed above.
+The SCI rate varies county to county since each county has its own SCI rate schedule.
 A child who is developmentally delayed and a current consumer of California Regional Center (CRC) services may be eligible to recieve a dual agency rate not to exceed the maximum rate of $3,006 per month.

 6. When do adoption assistance payments begin?

 Adoption assistance payments and benefits may begin when the AAP agreement is signed by all parties either before or at the time the court issues the adoption decree.